danb0b/danb0b.github.io/content/work-journal/2023-08-08-servo-comparison.md

 But, for small, low-power robotics projects, we often don't need that kind of power.
 The rest of this article describes my search for motors that didn't innately need mitigatiosn like capacitors or draw too much current.

-Part | link | brownout at x4 | brownout at x4 w/ cap
+## Test Conditions

--|-|-|
+I tried a number of mitigations to find the limitations of the servos I was testing.
+I tried using USB power from my Part | link | brownout at x4 | brownout at x4 w/ cap -|-|-|
 Servo | [link](http://www.amazong.com)